Dr. Dayani Siriwardana

 Dr. Dayani joined Pet Vet as a trainee student while studying at the University of Peradeniya in 1998.
 She completed her internships at PET Vet and at the Teaching Hospital at the university in 2001.
 She joined Pet Vet Clinic as an employee in 2001 after completion of the degree.

 Dr. Dayani is a member of the Society of Companion Animal Practitioners of Sri Lanka (SCAP) Sri Lanka Veterinary Council (SLVC) and SLVA.
-Dr Dayani has completed the distance learning Pre Masters international certificate in Small Animal Practice through Murdoch University, Australia, and is currently completing the Masters in small animal medicine and surgery.
-She has under gone residential clinical training at Murdoch University in 2011 and the animal recovery centre in Singapore in 2007.
+Dr Dayani has completed the distance learning Pre Masters international certificate in Small Animal Practice in 2011 and the Masters in small animal medicine and surgery in 2013 at Murdoch University Australia.
+She has under gone residential clinical training at Murdoch University in 2011 and the animal recovery center in Singapore in 2007.

 Her main interests include animal welfare, surgery and quality work.
 She hopes to work towards improving the overall quality of animal medicine and welfare in Sri Lanka.